CodeMage07/meowfetch/README.md

 # meowfetch

-Hi, this is an experimental python project I have been working on with an agentic coding agent as a part of a module in one of my classes; this project is not a serious one, nor should it be taken seriously.
+Hi, this is just a small project I've made whilst experiementing with agentic coding.
+This project is not something to be taken seriously.

 Meowfetch is a fetch utility with a pawesome twist!
 When ran it will display one of several cats, along side system information.